robinali34/blog_system_design/_posts/2025-11-29-technology-list-quick-reference.md

 - **Streaming**: Flink for real-time stream processing
 - **Coordination**: Zookeeper for distributed coordination
 - **Theory**: CAP Theorem for understanding trade-offs
+- **Trade-offs**: Every technology has strengths and weaknesses - choose based on your specific requirements

 For detailed information on each technology, refer to the comprehensive guides linked above.